10 _ Privacy and personal information policy and procedure

 Policy

-Allara will ensure that it respects the privacy of staff, prospective staff, participants, prospective participants and employers by implementing the National Privacy Principles.
+Allara Learning will ensure that it respects the privacy of staff, prospective staff, participants, prospective participants and employers by implementing the National Privacy Principles.

 The Privacy Act 1988 and Australian Privacy Principles Guidelines set out how private sector organisations should collect, use, keep secure and disclose personal information.
 The principles give individuals a right to know what information an organisation holds about them and a right to correct that information if it is wrong.

-Allara will ensure it operates consistently with the Privacy Act and only collects the personal information that is necessary for the conduct of its business, and that it will use that information in the manner for which it was intended.
+Allara Learning will ensure it operates consistently with the Privacy Act and only collects the personal information that is necessary for the conduct of its business, and that it will use that information in the manner for which it was intended.

 Purpose of collecting information

-The purposes for which Allara collects personal information of participants include satisfying legal obligations, administration, to keep employers informed of the participant’s progress during study, and to allow Allara to discharge its duty of care.
+The purposes for which Allara Learning collects personal information of participants include satisfying legal obligations, administration, to keep employers informed of the participant’s progress during study, and to allow Allara Learning to discharge its duty of care.

-The purposes for which Allara collects personal information of job applicants, staff members and contractors include satisfying legal obligations, insurance purposes, and administering the individual’s contract of employment.
+The purposes for which Allara Learning collects personal information of job applicants, staff members and contractors include satisfying legal obligations, insurance purposes, and administering the individual’s contract of employment.

 Release of information

-Allara must have the participant’s permission in writing with reference to release of information.
-This is primarily collected via declaration upon enrolment.
+For students: permission is collected via declaration upon enrolment.
 Additional permission shall be sought as required.

 Information collected

-Allara collects personal information solely for the purpose of its subsidiary companies TTG and WGL operating as a Registered Training Organisation under the VET Quality Framework administered by the Australian Skills Quality Authority who is the National VET Regulator (NVR).
-The requirements of the NVR may mean the release of participants’ or staff members’ personal information for the purposes of an audit.
+Allara Learning collects personal information solely for the purpose of its subsidiary companies TTG and WGL operating as a Registered Training Organisation under the VET Quality Framework administered by the Australian Skills Quality Authority who is the National VET Regulator (NVR).

 The information media may take the form of interviews, feedback surveys, email correspondence, telephone calls, third party information, and application forms.